jobisoft/TbSync/common/README.md

 | `changelog-core.test.mjs` | unit tests for the core — stay here, not vendored |

-The rule for what belongs here: **vendor what the platform shapes, not what a service shapes.** Address books and calendars are Thunderbird's, so their wrappers are shared.
-OAuth is Microsoft's and Google's — two genuinely different flows that happen to share a filename — so it is not.
+The rule for what belongs here: **vendor what the platform shapes, not what a service shapes.** Address books and calendars are Thunderbird's, so every provider talks to them the same way and the wrapper is shared.
+Anything whose shape comes from the remote service is that provider's own, even when two providers happen to give it the same filename — same name, different problem.

 A shared file may still need to know *which* add-on it is running in.
 That is passed in, never baked in: `createCalendar` takes the `type` and `url`,